spirali/haydi/docs/source/pipeline.rst

   <Pipeline for Subsets: method=iterate action=Collect>

 .. _actions:

 Actions
 -------

 *Action* is a terminal operation on a stream of elements.
-There are the following list of actions; more details can be found in API documentation of :class:`Pipeline`.
+The list of operations follows; more details can be found in API documentation of :class:`Pipeline`.

 Collect
 ~~~~~~~